maorm36/PiraTv/README.md

 - **Favorites**
   Save favorite movies and TV-series to watch later
 - **Account Management**
-  Sign in / Sign up via Firebase Auth
+  Sign in / Sign up via Firebase Auth <br>
-  Users can change their password
+  Users can change their password <br>
-  Users can delete their account
+  Users can delete their account <br>
 - **Comments**
   Users can add their own comments to an item (such as a movie)
 - **Rating**